particle-iot/docs/src/content/reference/device-os/bluetooth-le.md

 - Eddystone UID, URL, and unencrypted TLM
 - Kontakt.io beacons (tested with Asset Tag S18-3)

-This [Application Note](https://support.particle.io/hc/en-us/articles/360046862953-Create-a-custom-cold-chain-solution-using-Gen3-devices-and-BLE) shows how the library can be used to monitor temperature using BLE beacons.
+The [custom cold chain tutorial](/hardware/expansion/create-a-custom-cold-chain-solution-using-gen3-devices-and-ble/) shows how the library can be used to monitor temperature using BLE beacons.

 #### Installation